ZapriteApp/zaprite-for-woocommerce/readme.md

 1. Activate Zaprite plugin: http://localhost:8000/wp-admin/plugins.php
 1. Configure zaprite plugin:
    http://localhost:8000/wp-admin/admin.php?page=wc-settings&tab=checkout&section=zaprite
     1. Check "Enable payments via Zaprite Checkout"
     1. Enter your Zaprite API key

 You can now test the plugin by creating an order in your shop: http://localhost:8000/shop/

 ### Without Docker

-If you prefer using another way to run Wordpress locally, like [Local by Flywheel](https://localwp.com/), you can clone this git repo anywhere you want then just create a symlink to the `plugin` directory:
+If you prefer using another way to run WordPress locally, like [Local by Flywheel](https://localwp.com/), you can clone this git repo anywhere you want then just create a symlink to the `plugin` directory: